top of page

 How we find effective climate charities

-Our research shows that giving opportunities that focus on policy and technology can be an order of magnitude more effective than the best direct emissions reductions projects, such as carbon offsets.
+To address the drivers of climate change, we need to change the rules of the game.
+Our research focuses on giving strategies that take a bold, systemic approach to lowering emissions, such as through crafting strong climate policy, advancing clean technologies, shaping markets, and changing norms.
+Our research shows that giving opportunities that focus on systems change can be an order of magnitude more effective than the best direct emissions reductions projects, such as carbon offsets.

 How we find effective climate nonprofits